IreneKilgannon/wsaa-project/README.md

 Each column can be sorted alphabetically by clicking on the column header - click again to reverse the sorting order!

-The project can be run locally and it is also deployed at [irenekilgannon2.eu.pythonanywhere.com](https://irenekilgannon2.eu.pythonanywhere.com/).
+The project can be run locally and is also deployed at [irenekilgannon2.eu.pythonanywhere.com](https://irenekilgannon2.eu.pythonanywhere.com/).
 The gitHub repository for the deployed project is available [here](https://github.com/IreneKilgannon/deploytopythonanywhere).

-__Project Structure__
+## __Project Structure__

     ├── static/                 # CSS file and png images for the project.
     ├── templates/              # HTML templates.